openSUSE/dolly/README.md

     of 4K.

   -b <size>
- :  option to specify the TRANSFER_BLOCK_SIZE.
+ :  Option to specify the TRANSFER_BLOCK_SIZE.
 Should be a multiple of
     the size of buffers for TCP sockets.

+ -r <n>
+ :  Retry to connect to mode n times

+ Following options can be used instead of a dollytab and imply the -S or -s option which must me preceded:

+ -H
+ :  Comma seperated list of the hosts to send to

+ -I
+ :  Input file

+ -O
+ :  Output file (just - for output to stdout)

 Configuration file